 Myoelectric hands come in many sizes and colors, and each manufacturer offers something different.
 Our prosthetists will share the features and benefits of popular hands by letting you try several models.

 Schedule a free evaluation to learn about myoelectric prosthetic arms and hands.
-Call us at 877-4-Hanger or locate the nearest Hanger Clinic by entering your zip code here ______.
+Call us at 1-877-4HANGER option 1 or visit our locations pages to find a Hanger Clinic location near you.